harttle/liquidjs/docs/source/tutorials/caching.md

 engine.renderSync(tpl, {name: 'bob'}) // 'Bob'
 ```

-The template string/file is parsed only once and renderd multiple times using different context.
+The template string/file is parsed only once and rendered multiple times using different context.
 Templates for different files can be stored into a `Map` and can be retrieved directly for subsequent renders.

 ## The `cache` Option